Center for Disability Access and Resources (CDAR)

 Download and print our current Procedures for Requesting Accommodations.

 CDAR periodically sends announcements via email.
 As a student registered with CDAR, you will be automatically added to our email list to receive announcements through your VandalMail email account.
-These may include CDAR events, registration information, scholarship opportunities, job announcements, campus road closures and elevator outages.
+These may include CDAR events, registration information, scholarship opportunities, job announcements, campus road closures, elevator outages, or other pertinent information.